FS Reloading Blogs

 This morning, May 25, 2019, as I prepared for work, I remembered an interesting question posed to me some time ago by a friend, Steve, who is currently serving in the United States Naval Construction Battalions, more commonly known as the SEABEES.

-Sergeant Steve asked, "What do we remember and why do we remember it?"
+Petty Officer Steve asked, "What do we remember and why do we remember it?"
 I have pondered on this question a great deal since.

-Sergeant Steve's question prompted me to begin writing down my memories starting with my earliest recollections as a young boy in 1960 Logan Utah.
+Petty Officer Steve's question prompted me to begin writing down my memories starting with my earliest recollections as a young boy in 1960 Logan Utah.

 Perhaps it was the coming Memorial Day holiday, perhaps it was my friend's current service in the SEABEES or perhaps it was a combination of both.
 But whatever the reason, I began remembering and have been thinking all day about the many United States Military Veterans who have personally touched my life.

 It all starts with my father who met my mother while serving in the United States Army in Baltimore Maryland.
 Like many in military organizations around the world, my father was never in combat.
 Yet were it not for his being stationed in Baltimore, he would not have met my mother and I wouldn't be here.
 It then follows that I wouldn't have met my wife, and hence my children and grand children would also not be here.